Interface IJavaComponent

 Java components generally serve Java type definitions to other components, for example Web applications.

-One important defaulting mechanism applies to Java components: By convention, other component types that require or support an implementation, for example a Web application will use JavaComponentUtil
+One important defaulting mechanism applies to Java components: By convention, other component types that require or support an implementation, for example a Web application will use JavaComponentUtil to

 project name with an appended "/java".
 Components within the project use the private loader of that Java component by convention.